pivotal-pan/pax_vagrant/README.md

 ## Assumptions

 1. You are working on a modern iMac configured with the standard Pivotal workstation tooling (c.f.
 Sprout)
-2. Your CetasMain repo is located at /Users/pivotal/workspace/CetasMain
+2. Your PaxMain repo is located at /Users/pivotal/workspace/PaxMain
 3. Your xlibs are located at /Users/pivotal/workspace/xlibs[1]

 ## Prerequisites